 Scope for Indian Students to apply for Masters Program in Switzerland

 Swiss master’s degree is associated with a globally renowned and high-quality academic system.
 The prerequisite for a Swiss master’s degree is a successfully completed bachelor’s level programme in relevant discipline.
 The main difference between the Swiss and the Indian education systems is the fact that master’s programmes are consecutive postgraduate programmes which allows future master’s programs in the same or in a similar major as the bachelor’s degree.
 Bachelor’s and Master’s programmes in Switzerland offered to students by public universities are available at low cost.
-Language requirements depend on the teaching arrangements of the course and information on the recognition and certification of foreign qualifications can be obtained from the Swiss branch of ENIC-NARIC (the European Commission’s National Academic Recognition Information Centres).
+Language requirements depend on the teaching arrangements of the course and information on the recognition and certification of foreign qualifications can be obtained from the Swiss branch of ENIC-NARIC (the European Commission’s National Academic Recognition Information Centers).